+,

+Team leader name:

+Phone:

+Employee name:

+Date:

-Pr oject: Te am leader name: Ph ione: En nployee name: ite: ase rate the following: Very Poor Good Very good 1.
-How good are the employee's skills in terms of carrying out the project poo ? □ good 2.
+Please rate the following: Very poor Poor Good Very good How good are the employee's skills in terms of carrying out the project?
 How is the employee's attitude towards the Site Manager?
-3. How is the employee's social attitude towards his/her colleagues?
-4. How good is employee at sharing knowledge with his/her colleagues?
-5. How much is the employee focused on the quality of his/her work?
-6. How good is the employee's overall knowledge about our IMS?
-7. How good is the employee at stopping the work when he/she finds mistake? a - 8.
+How is the employee's social attitude towards his/her colleagues?
+How good is employee at sharing knowledge with his/her colleagues?
+How much is the employee focused on the quality of his/her work?
+How good is the employee's overall knowledge about our IMS?
+How good is the employee at stopping the work when he/she finds a mistake?
 How good is employee at keeping order in his/her toolbox?
-9. How good is the employee at bringing his/her safety equipment to work? • 10.
-How good is the employee at coordinating the transport for the project ? 🔲 11.
+How good is the employee at bringing his/her safety equipment to work?
+How good is the employee at coordinating the transport for the project?
 How good is the employee at showing up on time for work?
-12. How good is the employee at keeping order on site?
-13. How much is the employee focused on cleaning up after him/herself?
-14. How good is the employee at keeping our smoking policy? (if non-smol er, X in very good) Ц How good is the employee in keeping order at the B&B? Ц 16.
+How good is the employee at keeping order on site?
+How much is the employee focused on cleaning up after him/herself?
+How good is the employee at keeping our smoking policy? (if non-smoker, X in very good) How good is the employee in keeping order at the B&B?
 How good are the English skills of the employee